Ronald Pelton

+Early life

 Pelton was born in Benton Harbor, Michigan, and graduated in 1960 in the upper 25 percent of his high school class.

+Career

 Prior to his employment by the NSA, Pelton served in the United States Air Force.
-He was taught the Russian language by the Air Force and served for a time in the early 1960s in Peshawar, Pakistan, as a voice intercept processing specialist.
-After that 15-month tour, he was transferred to National Security Agency, where he continued as a civilian employee upon discharge.
+He was taught Russian by the Air Force and served for a time in the early 1960s in Peshawar, Pakistan, as a voice intercept processing specialist.
+After that 15-month tour, he was transferred to the National Security Agency, where he continued as a civilian employee upon discharge.

 Pelton filed for personal bankruptcy in 1979 and resigned from his $24,500-a-year job ($ today) with the NSA A Group.
 From 1980 to 1984 he held several jobs, none within the intelligence community.
 In 1984, Pelton faced financial difficulties due to increasing homeowners' taxes and a mounting series of necessary repairs on his private residence.

+Defection to the Soviet Union

 Pelton contacted the Soviet Embassy in Washington, D.C., on January 14, 1980, and arranged for a meeting at the embassy.
 The FBI had surveillance on the embassy and had tapped the phone.
 Therefore, it anticipated the arrival of the caller but was unable to observe him in time to determine his identity.
 He was debriefed by KGB officer Vitaly Yurchenko and disclosed Operation Ivy Bells, an NSA and United States Navy program to surreptitiously wiretap undersea communication cables to monitor Soviet military communications and track Soviet submarines.

 On trips to Vienna in 1980 and 1983, Pelton stayed at the residence of the Soviet Ambassador to Austria and underwent debriefing sessions that sometimes lasted eight hours a day with KGB officer Anatoly Slavnov.
 Even though Pelton had left the NSA, he may have continued to be valuable to the Soviets as an intelligence consultant, helping them interpret data obtained from other sources.
-Pelton had no classified documents to offer but relied on his memory to provide information.
+Pelton had no classified documents to offer but relied on his excellent memory and encyclopaedic knowledge to provide information.
 He was paid about $37,000 by the Soviets.